josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 (-02 Draft Note: Consider this a placeholder until such time as WG consensus is more apparent)

 Following the formation of the first full LLC Board, and at each subsequent annual meeting of the LLC Board, the Directors shall elect by a majority vote of the LLC Board a Director to serve as Board Chair.
 The Board may also form committees of the Board and/or define other roles for LLC Board Directors as necessary.
+The Board may optionally appoint a Director to act as Treasurer.
+The Board may also optionally appoint a Director to act as Secretary, or may direct the Executive Director or other staff to play that role.

 # LLC Policies {#llc-policies}